 Database Providers

 Database is an integral part of any application.
-DOM Cloud provides a free, opt-in MariaDB and PostgreSQL database instance for every website in every tier.
+DOM Cloud provides a free, opt-in MariaDB 10.11 and PostgreSQL 16.4 database instance for every website in every tier.

 Initializing the Database

-Databases is disabled by default.
+Databases is opt-in, disabled by default.
 To enable it, go to deploy tab and execute one of these:

 features: